Growth & Metrics5 min read·

 The three properties of a predictive North Star

-A North Star metric that predicts PMF has three properties.
-First, it measures a state change in the customer's world, not a behaviour in your product.
+The most predictive North Star metrics measure a state change in the customer's world, not a behaviour inside your product.
 'Messages sent' measures behaviour.
-'Response time under 2 hours on critical customer issues' measures a state change in how the customer's business operates.
-The second is the right one if your product claims to reduce response time.
+'Response time under 2 hours on critical customer issues' measures a change in how the customer's business actually operates.
+If your product claims to speed up response time, the second version is the one worth tracking.

 Common metrics that fail the test